SergeiSovik/js-message/README.md

 ## 6. Prepare

 1. Remove Template block from README.md
-2. Replace all 'js-lite' with '{NewRepo}'
+2. Replace all 'js-message' with '{NewRepo}'
 3. Edit NOTICE

 # Update